AdobeDocs/commerce-admin.en/help/merchandising-promotions/reward-points-price-rules.md

 >[!NOTE]
 >
->[Reward Exchange Rates](reward-exchange-rates.md) must be configured to be able to redeem reward points during the checkout.
+>[Reward Exchange Rates](reward-exchange-rates.md) configuration is required for redemption of reward points by customers and admins during checkout.

 ## Add reward points to a price rule